mvacaporale/spotify-friends-next/public/spotify-privacy-policy.md

 ### 2.1 Information Authorized Through Spotify

-When you connect our Add-on to your Spotify account, we may receive and process certain information from your Spotify account, which may include:
+When you connect our Add-on to your Spotify account, we may receive and process certain information from your Spotify account, which includes:

 - Basic profile information (such as your username, profile picture, and email)
-- Your playlists (names, contents, and settings)
+- Your public playlists (those publicly viewable on your user profile)
-- Your listening history and activity
+- Your listening history and activity (specifically your top tracks)
+- User-followership (whether or not you follow another user of our add-on on Spotify)
+- The ability to add tracks to your playlists, specifically only those created through your account related to this service

 We only request access to information necessary for the functionality of our Add-on.